Social Responsibility and Leadership Development

 EXL 360: Social Change and Leadership (see below)

 EXL 361: Capstone

-The capstone course is designed to be both retrospective and integrative, encouraging the student to synthesize relevant concepts and experiences and to formulate an informed perspective.
-The final course product will analyze leadership issues in the student’s field of study, an in-depth reflection of experiences and class readings.
+The capstone course is designed to be both retrospective and integrative, encouraging the student to synthesize relevant concepts and experiences and to formulate his or her own informed perspective.
+The final product of the capstone course will be a portfolio or a final paper, which analyzes leadership issues in their field of study, an in-depth reflection of their experiences and of the class readings.